An Easter blessing to you...

 W - Nail

-One of several translations of this name of God is, "Behold the hand, behold the nail."
+The meaning of the name of God is, "Behold the hand, behold the nail!"

 The High Priest was required to stand from 9 AM to 3 PM while he performed his duties.

-Jesus' last words on the cross are "It is finished" (John 19:30).
-Although recorded in Greek as one word, Tetelestai, Jesus spoke to the Jews in Hebrew and probably spoke this in Hebrew also as Tam ve'nishlam.
+Yahshua' last words on the cross are "It is finished" (John 19:30).
+Although recorded in Greek as one word, Tetelestai, Yahshua spoke to the Jews in Hebrew and spoke this in Hebrew also as Tam ve'nishlam.

 Then, behold, the veil of the temple was torn in two from top to bottom; and the earth quaked, and the rocks were split...